 As far as kids menus go, you’ll find them at Cedric’s Tavern, Stable Cafe, Bistro, Village Social and the Smokehouse Food Truck.
 Kids menus are always a good nod to us that the restaurant won’t mind younger diners.

 The Biltmore House is actually a really fun place for kids to tour!
-Not only is it Richie Rich’s house (did you know that!?) but it truly looks like a castle.
-Our oldest loves imagining living in the house and growing up there.
+Not only is it the house featured in Richie Rich but it truly looks like a castle.
 There are so many great and unique rooms to explore that can pique even the youngest of imaginations.

 One thing to note is that there are no bathrooms inside the Biltmore House.
 So, plan accordingly!
 There are restrooms located in the dining and shopping area just to the right of the Biltmore House entrance.